peteHinnersSitePen/codingChallenge/README.md

   - `title` (text search) - Full-text index for search functionality
   - Composite index on `(project_id, status)` for common query patterns

-**Note:** H2 in-memory database is used for development.
+**Note:** H2 file-based database is used for development (data persists across restarts).
 For production, PostgreSQL with proper indexing should be configured.

 ## Trade-offs & Design Decisions